 No Products in the Cart

-Healthy Horizons and Herb Lore hosted a virtual class on Nursing & Nature: Tinctures, Teas and Treats to provide nursing mothers alternative ways to overcome challenges in her breastfeeding journey.
+Healthy Horizons and Herb Lore hosted a virtual class on Nursing & Nature: Tinctures, Teas and Treats to provide new parents alternative ways to overcome challenges in the chest and breastfeeding journey.

 The worldwide use of traditional and alternative medicine has grown considerably in recent years.
 Herbal medicines are becoming widely used because of their affordability, accessibility, and effectiveness if used correctly.